Clogged Drain or Sewer Line? Prevention and Solution Advice

 - Install a Backwater Prevention Valve: These fixtures are installed into a sewer line in the basement of your home to prevent sewer backups.
 They allow sewage to go out, but not to come back in.

 - Periodically use hot water, combined with baking soda or vinegar to clean your drains.

 To clear troublesome clogs that cannot be fixed with a drain snake or other drain-clearing methods, we turn to the powerful and effective water-jetting method.
 Instead of using dangerous chemicals, powerful high-pressure water is blasted through your pipes to get rid of all your stubborn clogs.
-When you cable and chemical clog-removal techniques fail, water jetting is there for the rescue.
+When you cable and chemical clog-removal techniques fail, water jetting is there to the rescue.

 Common Causes of Clogs:

 - Aging Sewer Systems: More than half of nation's sewer lines are 30+ years old or connected to aging municipal sewage systems.
 After decades of wear, tear and obstruction, the sewer line and system no longer have the capability to withstand heavy demands and so they back up and overflow.